 For companies that don’t yet have a presence in the connected TV space, Chromecast is likely the most sensible platform to target.
 Chromecast may be the simplest choice if you already have an existing app and simply want it to push content to the Chromecast, as you can use the Cast SDK to make Android, iOS or Chrome apps cast content to TVs that have a Chromecast connected.
 However, in order to customize the display on Chromecast (for example, the look of the player) or do anything more complex, you will have to build a receiver app.

 Roku and Amazon Fire TV are also good candidates given their market share and wide audience base; widely available developer documentation; and maturity of the platforms.
 They are also particularly prevalent in the US, so if that is your geographical market, these are platforms you should consider.

 In terms of development, all of these platforms carry their own challenges, and the choice you make should be informed by your organizational goals, any data or insights you have about your target audience and their viewing behavior, and other considerations like your ability to support development internally or find the right connected TV development partner.

 It ultimately comes down to the goals of your connected TV strategy and your target user base.
-If your organization doesn’t have an existing connected TV presence, it’s likely best to start with the most popular established platforms like Roku or Apple TV.
-For brands that already have a presence on the major platforms, a better strategy would be to look at emerging platforms that show promise, combined with data about what platforms your target audience is migrating to or actively using.
+If your organization doesn’t have an existing connected TV presence, it’s likely best to start with the most popular established platforms like Roku or Amazon Fire TV.
+For brands that already have a presence on Chromecast or Apple TV, it would be wise to also invest in Roku and Amazon Fire TV platforms solely based on market share and audience base.
+However, before making any decision, it is important to take the time to gather data on your target audience and identify what platforms they are migrating to or actively using.